Likhitha-R11/LLM_smart_assistance/README.md

 ├── .gitignore               # Specifies files/folders to ignore in Git

-├── README.md                # Project overview and instructions
+└── README.md                # Project overview and instructions

-└── requirements.txt         # (Optional) List of dependencies

 ## 🚀 How to Run